department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 ---
 layout: page-breadcrumbs.html
 title: VR&amp;E Application Process
-template: 6-info-page
+template: detail-page
 relatedlinks:
+  - heading: HEADING
+    links:
     - url: /vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
       description: Explore VR&E support-and-service tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /vocational-rehab-and-employment/family-members/
       title: Family Members
       description: If you're the family member of a Servicemember or Veteran with a service-connected disability, find out if you may be eligible for certain counseling services, training, and education benefits.
 ---

 <div class="va-introtext">